lorettawang/connect-four/pseudocode.md

     remove the open square
     add token b

-Check if current squares below are empty
+// Check if current squares below are empty checkSquares
 If empty, reloop one row lower until square reaches to non-open square

 // Checking for wins (winning combinations)